 It is therefore partly the failure on the part of the northern leadership and government to uphold the tenets of the constitutions as contained in sections 16 and 17 of the 1999 constitution that has produced the social upheavals and terror that we now live with.
 This is what informed Falana to argue that the principal cause of the zealotry of the Boko Haram is the systemic failure of the political leadership to solve the nagging problem of poverty in the land.
 The menace occasioned by Boko Haram is a by-product of the anomaly in our dysfunctional society where the few are getting richer to the dismay and resentment of the majority that are wallowing in poverty.
 The hope of survival for the commoners is a distant one.
-How the poor will survive is never a thought in the minds of the leaders.46 This reality prompted Temidavo to note that:
+How the poor will survive is never a thought in the minds of the leaders.
+This reality prompted Temidayo to note that:

 A psycho-analysis of the adherents of the sect shows that their major belief is in the full implementation of Sharia law in their respective states.
 With Sharia fully implemented, there will be social justice, economic prosperity, equality, fairness and a room big enough for all to live in the long run.
 Western education is not really their problem.
 They wrongly assumed that their leaders are impoverishing them through the instrumentality of western education.
 Maladministration is the remote cause.
+Those who are entrusted with our commonwealth are fiddling with it.
+Yet, poverty continues to ravage the land like a big affliction.